Six New Restaurants in Raleigh, N.C.

-Expected to open in Aug. in downtown Raleigh, Morgan Street Food Hall, measuring 22,000 square feet inside a re-purposed warehouse, will provide a unique dining experience from a wide variety of local chefs, restaurateurs and purveyors.
-The first of its kind in Raleigh, the space will feature 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods.
-Some of the spots we're looking forward to include Raleigh Rolls, a Thai rolled ice cream stand; Sassool, a Lebanese and Mediterranean restaurant with current locations in both Raleigh and Cary; Cousins Maine Lobster, with the freshest lobster rolls around; Raleigh Raw, with tasty bowls and juices; and Curry in a Hurry, with spicy butter chicken!
+Now open in downtown Raleigh, Morgan Street Food Hall, measuring 22,000 square feet inside a re-purposed warehouse, provides a unique dining experience from a wide variety of local chefs, restaurateurs and purveyors.
+The first of its kind in Raleigh, the space features 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods—a gorgeous patio with tons of outdoor seating (plus a bar serving craft beers and cocktails) is sure to be a popular hangout.
+Some of the highly-anticipated good eats include include Raleigh Rolls, a Thai rolled ice cream stand; Sassool, a Lebanese and Mediterranean restaurant with current locations in both Raleigh and Cary; Cousins Maine Lobster, with the freshest lobster rolls around; Raleigh Raw, with tasty bowls and juices; and Curry in a Hurry, with spicy butter chicken!
 See the full list here.

 For your late-summer bucket list, pay a visit to North Hills and dine at the area's first bartaco (either before or after stopping in the soon-to-open second location of Vita Vite)!
 Serving upscale street food—along with specialty cocktails, beers and fresh juices—inspired by the cultures of Brazil, Uruguay and Southern California, bartaco focuses on fresh ingredients and bold flavors with a menu boasting an array of tacos filled with fish, vegetables, slow-cooked pork, chicken, steak and more (you won't want to miss the crispy masa-crusted rock shrimp taco topped with a rémoulade sauce and lemon parsley slaw).
 Pair anything (and everything) with a margarita for ultimate satisfaction!